synfynal/woocommerce-connector-docs/Source Files/articles/woocommerce-connector-pricing.md

 To learn more, go to <a href="https://www.synfynal.com/plans-pricing" target="_blank">Pricing</a>.

 Also, if required, you can purchase additional modules for the WooCommerce Connector.
-These additional paid feature modules require a one time payment.
 To learn more, go to [Additional paid features](additional-paid-features.md).

 ## Related information